-Traveling throughout the Northern Territory is something I do often, but my recent trip to Gove in Arnhem Land really got under my skin.
+Traveling throughout the Northern Territory is something I do often, but my recent trip to Gove in Arnhem Land really left an impression.

-I loved it!
-My first impression was that Gove is just like every other Australian beach town.
+Gove Peninsula is the best kept secret of Arnhem Land!
+My first thoughts were that Gove would be just like every other Australian beach town.
 Surprisingly, there was a world of difference.

 Often referred to as Nhulunbuy, Gove is the point that the Gulf of Carpentaria meets the Arafura Sea and the most easterly point of the Northern Territory in Australia.